nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your Mass Linkers.

 4. Double-click the file to start the app.
-The GUI similar to the one below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+If done correctly, the GUI similar to the one below should appear in a few seconds.
+The app has been populated with some sample data.
+5. If you wish to start with an empty set of data, execute the [Clear](#2-clear-all-data-clear) command. <br>
    ![Ui](images/Ui.png)

-5. Type a command in the command box and press Enter to execute it.
+6. Type a command in the command box and press Enter to execute it.
 Refer to the section on [Features](#features) below for details and usage of each command.
-You can also use the [`help`](#view-help-help) command in Mass Linkers to view a summary of all available commands and their syntax.
+7. You can also use the [`help`](#view-help-help) command in Mass Linkers to view a summary of all available commands and their syntax.

 --------------------------------------------------------------------------------------------------------------------

 ## **Features**
 There are four main types of commands used in Mass Linkers - Batchmate commands, Interest commands, Module commands and General commands.

-By segregating the commands in this manner, it makes it easier to make modifications to and conduct a search based on the different fields (ie. seach by common interests, modules or personal information).
+By segregating the commands in this manner, this makes it easier to make modifications and conduct a search based on different fields (ie. seach by common interests, modules or personal information).

-The following notes outline several noteworthy format which the [Feature](#features) section use in detailing the usage of the different commands.
+The following notes outline several noteworthy format which the [Feature](#features) section uses in detailing the usage of different commands.

 <div markdown="block" class="alert alert-info">

-**:information_source: Notes about command format:**<br>
+**:information_source: Take note of the Command Format:**<br>

 * Words in `UPPER_CASE` are parameters to be supplied by the user.<br>
   Example: